vishalxl/Nostr-Clients-Features-List/Readme.md

 * [Damus Web](http://damus.io/web) - web client in development
 * [Nostrylus](https://Nostrylus.vercel.app) - web client for Direct Messages
 * Python based client Bija, in development

+## Note on Anigma.io
+Anigma.io is vulnurable to xss attacks that can steal your private key.
+So till those are fixed, its risky to use it. (as of 3rd week of dec)